ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Montgomery, AL 36103-5625

-Government public record search portals and third-party public record websites both may provide court records search tools, which can help find divorce records, though record availability usually varies widely. divorce records in particular may simply not be available through either source.
+Government public record search portals and third-party public record websites both may provide court records search tools, which can help find divorce records.
+However, the availability of records varies widely.
+Some dissolution of marriage records may simply not be available through either source.

 How to Obtain Alabama Divorce Decrees